cetio/godwit/README.md

 ## Support

-Primary support is for Windows, **MacOS does not, and will never have support**, and Linux will have support albeit slightly less up-to-code than Windows potentially.
+Primary support is for Windows and Linux.
+MacOS is not supported.

 Godwit is intended to have support for all of the things that `System.Reflection` in C# supports, including PE/metadata reading, assembly, disassembly, and execution of IL code.